Policies and Informed Consent

 If a court of law issues a legitimate subpoena for information stated on the subpoena.

-If a client is in therapy or being treated by order of a court of law, or if information is obtained for the purpose of rendering an expert’s report to an attorney.
+If a client is in therapy or being treated by order of a court of law, or if the information is obtained to render an expert’s report to an attorney.

-Occasionally I may need to consult with other professionals in their areas of expertise in order to provide the best treatment for you.
-Information about you may be shared in this context without using your name.
+Consultation is an important part of my ongoing commitment to offering you the best treatment.
+I will consult with other professionals in their areas of expertise to provide the best treatment for you.
+Information about you may be shared in this context without using your full name.

 If we see each other accidentally outside of the therapy office, I will not acknowledge you first.
 Your right to privacy and confidentiality is of the utmost importance to me, and I do not wish to jeopardize your privacy.
 However, if you acknowledge me first, I will be more than happy to speak briefly with you, but feel it appropriate not to engage in any lengthy discussions in public or outside of the therapy office.